romshark/Go-1-2-Proposal---Immutability/README.md

 receivers (be it an immutable copy or an immutable pointer receiver) are necessary to ensure compiler-enforced safety.

 ### 4.7.
-Why do we need immutable interfaces?
+Why do we need immutable interface types?
+Immutable interface types allow us to **reuse** interface types disabling their mutating ability in certain scopes without having to define two separate interface types (one interface type with read methods only and another one with both mutating and non-mutating methods)

-Immutable interfaces guarantee that you can't call mutating methods of the underlying implementation through it.
-Passing an immutable interface to a function as an argument while trying to call a non-const method on it, for example, would generate a compile-time error:
+Passing an immutable interface to a function as an argument while trying to call a mutating method on it, for example, would generate a compile-time error:
 ```go
 type Interface {
 	const Read()